dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/hubspot.md

 `include_history`: This parameter, when set to "True", loads the history of property changes for the specified entities.

-### Resouce `companies`
+### Resource `companies`

-This resource function fetches data from the "companies" endpoint of the Hubspot API and loads it to the destination, replacing any existing data.
+This resource function fetches data from the "companies" endpoint and loads it to the destination, replacing any existing data.

 ```python